docyx/computer-parts-and-accessories/README.md

 There are currently 39,810 total items in this dataset.

-> Note: By running the scraper yourself, you *will* get blocked from using PCPartPicker.
-Unfortunately, I learned this the hard way.
-If you absolutely need to run the scraper yourself for some reason, use a proxy.
+> Note: Do not run the scraper without having a proxy enabled!
+You *will* get blocked from accessing PCPartPicker.
+(I learned this the hard way!)